 - Malorie by Josh Malerman: The sequel to Bird Box, which I read last summer after seeing the Sandra Bullock Netflix movie and learning that it was also a horror novel!
 I’m excited for this one; only a few pages in and shit is already going down.

-- Little Fires Everywhere by Celeste Ng: I know only two things about this novel that lead me to picking it up at the library: 1) It has gotten excellent reviews, 2) There’s a miniseries with Reese Witherspoon and Kerry Washington I want to watch (that has also gotten great reviews) but I’d rather read it first.
+- Little Fires Everywhere by Celeste Ng: I know only two things about this novel that lead me to picking it up at the library: 1) It’s gotten excellent reviews, 2) There’s a miniseries with Reese Witherspoon and Kerry Washington I want to watch (that’s also gotten great reviews) but I’d rather read it first.

 - Over the Top by Jonathan van Ness: I haven’t read a memoir yet this year, and normally it’s one of my top genres.
 JVN is adorable.
 I love his work on Queer Eye and his commendable work on his own Instagram stories documenting his four cats eating breakfast every morning.
 If I’m being honest, that’s what pushed me to finally grab this one. *LOLs in cat lady*